Glossary of Terms and Features

 For a terrific short summary of the uses of RI strains see 2007).

 Chromosomes of RI strains typically consist of alternating haplotypes of highly variable length that are inherited intact from the parental strains.
 In the case of a typical rodent RI strain made by crossing maternal strain C with paternal strain B (called a CXB RI strain), a chromosome will typically incorporate 3 to 5 alternating haplotype blocks with a structure such as BBBBBCCCCBBBCCCCCCCC, where each letter represents a genotype, series of similar genotype represent haplotypes, and where a transition between haplotypes represents a recombination.
 Both pairs of each chromosome will have the same alternating pattern, and all markers will be homozygous.
 Each of the different chromosomes (Chr 1, Chr 2, etc.) will have a different pattern of haplotypes and recombinations.
 The only exception is that the Y chromosome and the mitochondial genome, both of which are inherited intact from the paternal and maternal strain, respectively.
 For an RI strain to be useful for mapping purposes, the approximate position of recombinations along each chromsome need to be well defined either in terms of centimorgan or DNA basepair position.
 The precision with which these recombinations are mapped is a function of the number and position of the genotypes used to type the chromosomes--20 in the example above.
+Because markers and genotypes are often space quite far apart, often more than 500 Kb, the actual data entered into GeneNetwork will have some ambiguity at each recombination locus.
+The haplotype block BBBBBCCCCBBBCCCCCCCC will be entered as BBBBB?CCCC?BBB?CCCCCCCC where the ? mark indicates incomplete information over some (we hope) short interval.

 RI strains are almost always studied in sets or panels.
-All else being equal, the larger the set of RI strains, the greater the power and resolution with which phenotypes can be mapped to chromosomal locations.
+All else being equal, the larger the set of RI strains, the greater the power and precision with which phenotypes can be mapped to chromosomal locations.
 The first set of eight RIs, the CXB RIs, were generated by Donald Bailey (By) from an intercross between a female BALB/cBy mouse (abbreviated C) and a male C57BL/6By mouse in the 1960s.
-The small panel of 8 CXB strains was originally used to determine if the Major Histocompatibility (MHC) locus on proximal Chr 17 was a key factor in different immune responses such as tissue rejection.
+The small panel of 8 CXB strains was originally used to determine if the major histocompatibility (MHC) locus on proximal Chr 17 was a key factor accounting for different immune responses such as tissue rejection.
 The methods used to determine the locations of recombinations relied on visible markers (coat color phenotypes such as the C and B loci) and the electrophoretic mobility of proteins.
 Somewhat larger RI sets were generated by Benjamin Taylor to map Mendelian and other major effect loci.
 In the 1990s the utility of RI sets for mapping was significantly improved thanks to higher density genotypes made possible by the use of microsatellite markers.
-Between 2005 and 2007, virtually all extant mouse and rat RI strains were regenotyped at many thousands of SNP markers, providing highly accurate maps of recombinations.
+Between 2005 and 2017, virtually all extant mouse and rat RI strains were regenotyped at many thousands of SNP markers, providing highly accurate maps of recombinations.

 Making RI strains: The usual procedure typically involves sib mating of the progeny of an F1 intercross for more than 20 generations.
 Even by the 5th filial (F) generation of successive matings, the RI lines are homozygous at 50% of loci and by F13, the value is above 90%.
 At F20 the lines are nearly fully inbred (~98%) and by convention are now referred to as inbred strains rather than inbred lines.